News

 Source: tipranks.com

-The artificial intelligence boom has investors scrambling to identify the next big winner.
-Two companies, Vertiv Holdings and Advanced Micro Devices, are garnering significant attention and "Strong Buy" ratings.
-But which offers superior upside?
+The artificial intelligence (AI) boom is driving unprecedented growth in the tech sector, and investors are eager to identify the next big winners.
+Two companies at the forefront of this trend are Vertiv Holdings and Advanced Micro Devices (AMD).
+Both have garnered significant attention and "Strong Buy" ratings, but which offers superior investment upside?

-Vertiv is scheduled to release its third-quarter earnings on October 22.
-Wall Street anticipates earnings per share of $0.98, a 29% year-over-year increase.
-Revenue is projected to grow by 25% to $2.58 billion.
-Notably, Vertiv has consistently exceeded earnings expectations for the past ten quarters.
+Vertiv is scheduled to release its third-quarter earnings on October 22, with Wall Street anticipating earnings per share of $0.98, a 29% year-over-year increase.
+The company has consistently exceeded earnings expectations for the past ten quarters, further bolstering investor confidence.

 AMD's Rise in the AI Chip Market

-Wedbush analyst Matt Bryson recently raised his price target for AMD stock to $270, reiterating a Buy rating.
-Bryson highlighted that new agreements have boosted confidence in AMD's GPU demand.
-He projects AMD's AI data center revenues to approach $10 billion in 2026.
+Wedbush analyst Matt Bryson recently raised his price target for AMD stock to $270, highlighting the increased confidence in AMD's GPU demand.
+Bryson projects AMD's AI data center revenues to approach $10 billion in 2026, positioning the company as a major player in the AI chip market.

 Wall Street's Verdict: AMD Edges Out Vertiv

-While Wall Street is bullish on both stocks, analysts currently see higher upside potential in AMD.
-The demand for AMD's AI chips appears promising.
-AMD stock scores a "Perfect 10" on TipRanks’ Smart Score tool, suggesting it can outperform the market long-term.
+While Wall Street is bullish on both Vertiv and AMD, analysts currently see higher upside potential in AMD.
+The demand for AMD's AI chips appears promising, with the stock scoring a "Perfect 10" on TipRanks’ Smart Score tool, suggesting it can outperform the market long-term.

 Final Takeaways and Investment Strategy